peterwu-1031/abc-ErrorRec/README.md

 ### cec -b netlist1.v netlist2.v

+1. Do CEC and generate all error patterns for every PO

+2. Generate a patch(patch.v) for netlist1 and several subcircuits in 'cec_patch' folder.
+(Similar to Cadence LEC ECO)

+3. Users can do synthesis and technology mapping on patch.v by Yosys command 'tcl patch.tcl'.
+(Using cell library - lib/typical.lib)

 ## Compiling:

 To compile ABC as a binary, download and unzip the code, then type `make`.